pgroenbaek/shapeio/README.md

 shapeio.dump(my_shape, "./path/to/output.s")
 ```

-When using this module on its own, there are no built-in safeguards beyond the structure of the data itself to ensure that modifications will result in a shape usable in MSTS or Open Rails.
-See [shapeedit](https://github.com/pgroenbaek/shapeedit) for a wrapper that allows you to perform complex operations on the data structure safely.
+When using this module by itself, there are no built-in safeguards beyond the data structure to ensure that modifications will result in a shape usable in MSTS or Open Rails.

+See [shapeedit](https://github.com/pgroenbaek/shapeedit) for a wrapper that allows performing complex operations on the data structure safely.

-However, the module does ensure that list counts in the serialized data are correct.
+However, this module will ensure that list counts in the serialized data are correct.
 It also enforces strict type checking during serialization, preventing you from adding items to lists and setting values of attributes that are not of the expected type.

-For example, if you attempt to add a `shape.UVPoint` to the `points` list, a TypeError will be raised when you try to serialize the shape.

 ## Running Tests